 Effect of Supreme Court ruling: Connecticut Attorney General William Tong, a Democrat, has vowed to challenge any attempt to nullify Connecticut’s abortion rights law.
 “Let’s not mince words.
 They will come for us,” Tong warned abortion rights supporters during a recent news conference.
 “We will fight that effort tooth-and-nail.
 Any court, any place, Connecticut will be there and will fight.”
 The state is already involved in major abortion cases across the country.
 And while Connecticut is surrounded by mostly pro-abortion states, it’s still bracing for out-of-state patients seeking abortions now that Roe has been overturned.

-What’s next: Connecticut’s new law protecting abortion providers from other states’ bans takes effect on July 1.
-It creates a legal cause of action for providers and others sued in another state, enabling them to recover certain legal costs.
+What’s next: Connecticut’s new law protecting abortion providers from other states’ bans took effect on July 1.
+It created a legal cause of action for providers and others sued in another state, enabling them to recover certain legal costs.
 It also limits the governor’s discretion to extradite someone accused of performing an abortion, as well as participation by Connecticut courts and agencies in those lawsuits.
 There’s discussion of possibly amending the state’s constitution to enshrine the right to abortion, making it more difficult to overturn, but that would be a multi-year process.

 Background: In 2017, Delaware became the first state following the election of President Donald Trump to codify the right to an abortion.
 A bill signed by Gov. John Carney, a Catholic, guarantees the unfettered right to an abortion before a fetus is deemed “viable.”
 The law defines viability as the point in a pregnancy when, in a physician’s “good faith medical judgment,” there is a reasonable likelihood that the fetus can survive outside the uterus without the application of extraordinary medical measures.
 The law also allows abortion after fetal viability if, in a doctor’s “good faith medical judgment,” abortion is necessary for the protection of the woman’s life or health, or if there is a reasonable likelihood that the fetus cannot survive without extraordinary medical measures.
 The law eliminated existing code restrictions on abortions, much of which had already been declared unenforceable by Delaware’s attorney general in 1973 following the Supreme Court rulings in Roe v.
 Wade and Doe v.
 Bolton.
 In April of this year, Carney signed a bill allowing physician assistants and advanced practice registered nurses to prescribe abortion-inducing medications including mifepristone and misoprostol.